littlefly365/AlthenosOS/README.md

 gcc (with -m32 support)
 ld / binutils-i386

-#Generating the ISO
+# Generating the ISO
 make clean and make
 (if you want you can change the options in the Makefile and build scripts for your preferences)

-#Testing with QEMU
+# Testing with QEMU

 qemu-system-i386 -cdrom althenos-os.iso --enable-kvm or run the run.sh script

-#Project Structure(in the future)

-AlthenosOS/
-├── boot/          # bootloader (ASM)
-├── arch/x86/      # x86-specific code
-├── kernel/        # kernel
-├── drivers/       # VGA, keyboard, PIT, etc.
-├── lib/           # C utilities
-├── fs/            # VFS and future filesystem drivers ├── init/          # kernel initialization
-├── scripts/       # auxiliary scripts
-├── Makefile
-└── README.md

-#License, Style, and Fork Vision
+# License, Style, and Fork Vision

 For certain reasons, the project will temporarily be licensed under GPL v3, since the original project it is based on, Primus-OS, is under that license.